-Figure 15: Ratio of debt to personal income
+Figure 15: Calculation of debt to personal income.

 Springfield's ratio of debt to personal income is considered "above average" by credit rating agency standards.
 This means that the City's debt can be considered a large share of a resident's income.
-Like the prior measure, however, this does not examine the cost of the debt, but focuses on the amount of debt issued.
+Unlike the prior measure, however, this does not examine the cost of the debt, but focuses on the amount of debt issued.
 In other words, this measure does not take in to account the net debt service or timing of debt payments.
-This year, when net debt is factored, the percentage of Total Personal Income remains constant at 8.1% because the City's total outstanding debt (principal) and total outstanding net debt are very close.
+This year, when net debt is factored, the percentage of Total Personal Income is extremely close at 7.2% because the City's total outstanding debt (principal) and total outstanding net debt are very close, varying by less than \$2.4 million.

 There are two important factors to consider when examining this ratio.
 The first, as described above, is that the City has entered into an aggressive debt retirement schedule that does not inappropriately delay debt payments.
 Another aspect to consider is that the City receives school and other reimbursements, decreasing the cost of the debt and the effective debt to personal income ratio.
-In 2015, the City of Springfield will receive \$12.7 million in MSBA grants with an average of \$5.6 million in each of the next six years.
+In 2017, the City of Springfield will receive \$10.4 million in MSBA grants with an average of \$4.6 million in each of the next five years.
 Since this ratio only looks at "total debt," this subsidy is not considered.